-Slabs on grade may be designed using a coefficient of subgrade reaction of 210 pounds per cubic inch (pci) assuming the slab-on-grade base course is underlain by structural fill placed and compacted as outlined above.
+Slabs on grade may be designed using a coefficient of subgrade reaction of 210 pounds per cubic inch (pci) assuming the slab-on-grade base course is underlain by structural fill placed and compacted as outlined in Section 8.1.
 A 4- to 6-inch-thick capillary break layer should be placed over the prepared subgrade.
 This material should consist of pea gravel or 5/8 inch clean angular rock.